carbon-language/carbon-lang/docs/design/generics/details.md

 #### Comparison to Rust

 Rust has been designing a specialization feature, but it has not been completed.
-Luckily, Rust team membersy have done a lot of blogging during their design process, so Carbon can benefit from the work they have done.
+Luckily, Rust team members have done a lot of blogging during their design process, so Carbon can benefit from the work they have done.
 However, getting specialization to work for Rust is complicated by the need to maintain compatibility with existing Rust code.
 This motivates a number of Rust rules